rtkd/iddt/README.md

 <br>
 We came to the conclusion that "page" most likely refers to a binary file hosted on a TOR Hidden Service, and that we would not engage with binary content due to the moral and legal implications this would have.<br>
 <br>
-Rather we decided to grab banners and markup from Hidden Services and to deduce the existence of the "page" from clues within (prime numbers and alike within HTML comments as provided by 3301 in previous puzzles) the root page + 2 levels down.<br>
+Rather we agreed upon grabbing banners and markup from Hidden Services and trying to deduce the existence of the "page" from clues (prime numbers and alike within HTML comments as utilized by 3301 in previous puzzles) within the root page + 2 levels down.<br>
 <br>
 During our approximately 1 year running attempt to find the hash we collected about 300k unique Hidden Service URLs.<br>
 Many of them were not responding to our subsequent requests, and it is interesting to note that shortly after we deployed the first drones there was a massive uprise in Hidden Service numbers.<br>